citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `machine_catalog_folder_path` (String) The path to the folder in which the machine catalog is located.
 - `metadata` (Attributes List) Metadata for the Machine Catalog. (see [below for nested schema](#nestedatt--metadata))
 - `minimum_functional_level` (String) Specifies the minimum functional level for the VDA machines in the catalog.
 Defaults to `L7_20`.
+- `persist_user_changes` (String) Specify if user changes are persisted on the machines in the machine catalog.
+Choose between `Discard` and `OnLocal`.
+Defaults to OnLocal for manual or non-PVS single session static catalogs, Discard otherwise.
 - `provisioning_scheme` (Attributes) Machine catalog provisioning scheme.
 Required when `provisioning_type = MCS` or `provisioning_type = PVS_STREAMING`. (see [below for nested schema](#nestedatt--provisioning_scheme))
 - `remote_pc_ous` (Attributes List) Organizational Units to be included in the Remote PC machine catalog.
 Only to be used when `is_remote_pc = true`.
 For adding machines, use `machine_accounts`. (see [below for nested schema](#nestedatt--remote_pc_ous))
 - `scopes` (Set of String) The IDs of the scopes for the machine catalog to be a part of.